LeFl0w/ALGOSUP_POC/Readme.md

 In this flow you will use:
 - yosys for synthesis
 - Nextpnr for place androute and floorplanning display
-- for timing simulation there is no opensource way for now. the flow would be to import into Impulse the output of the nextpnr P&R. For now it is not certain it is feasible.
+- for timing simulation there is no opensource way for now.
+The flow would be to import into Impulse the output of the nextpnr P&R.

-A more detailed example is aviable in branch ice40.

 ### Install
 you will have to compile nextpnr with ngultra support.